The Trial of Leslie Knope

 "The Trial of Leslie Knope" is the ninth episode of the fourth season of the NBC sitcom Parks and Recreation.
 It originally aired in the United States on December 1, 2011.
-The episode was written by Dean Holland and directed by Dan Goor & Michael Schur.
+The episode was directed by Dean Holland and written by Dan Goor & Michael Schur.

 Plot

-After the events of the previous episode, Leslie Knope (Amy Poehler) and Ben Wyatt (Adam Scott) agree to confess their romantic relationship to their boss Chris Traeger (Rob Lowe).
+After the events of the previous episode, Leslie Knope and Ben Wyatt agree to confess their romantic relationship to their boss Chris Traeger.
 Chris reluctantly launches an investigation between Leslie and Ben and holds trials for possible ethics violations.
 To lighten his depressed state during the hearing, Chris takes an extreme amount of vitamins and supplements.
 In the first trial, Leslie admits her relationship with Ben to the ethics committee, but denies any possible corruption or wrongdoing as a result of dating her superior.
 Unfortunately, Chris announces that he has numerous character witnesses to prove her and Ben's special treatment toward one another, as well as possible bribery.

 Leslie manages to deflect most of the witnesses' arguments brought to the trial, but one of the witnesses is rumored to be extremely important to the case.
-Leslie and Ron Swanson (Nick Offerman) initially believe that the important witness is Ron's ex-wife Tammy Two (Megan Mullally); it is revealed to be George Williams, an electrician who was bribed by Leslie and Ben with a gift certificate to ignore their kiss at Li'l Sebastian's memorial service.
+Leslie and Ron Swanson initially believe that the important witness is Ron's ex-wife Tammy Two; it is revealed to be George Williams, an electrician who was bribed by Leslie and Ben with a gift certificate to ignore their kiss at Li'l Sebastian's memorial service.
 Knowing she risks being fired, Leslie asks the Parks Department to help her find a loophole out of the situation.
 When the team is unsuccessful, Ron convinces Leslie to concede to the committee.
 Surprisingly, Leslie is only suspended for two weeks with pay.
 Chris reveals that Ben held a private meeting with the committee and took full blame for the bribery, effectively resigning as Assistant City Manager.

 After the trial, Chris apologizes to Leslie and explains that he was only doing his job.
 He and the court stenographer, Ethel Beavers, reveal that Ben said his relationship with Leslie was worth losing his job for; he also declares his love for her.
 Leslie does the same for Ben by hiring Ethel for an addendum to the court transcript later that night.

-During the credits, Jerry Gergich (Jim O'Heir) admits during the trial that his real name is Garry, catching both Leslie and Chris off guard.
+During the credits, Jerry Gergich admits during the trial that his real name is Garry, catching both Leslie and Chris off guard.